Maxine Peake hails local theatres as ‘lifeblood’ of communities

 The actress was one of several speakers at a public meeting on Tuesday.

-The actress was one of several famous faces that appeared to speak at the event on Tuesday, following announcements by Arts Council England (ACE) that funding for the venue would be cut.
+The actress was one of several famous faces speaking at the event on Tuesday, following announcements by Arts Council England (ACE) that funding for the venue would be cut.

 Representatives for ACE were invited to the meeting but did not attend, with a symbolic empty chair placed on stage.

-Oldham Coliseum, which was first built in 1885, now faces closure at the end of March.
+Oldham Coliseum, which was built in 1885, now faces closure at the end of March.

 “It’s all about community and it’s about what this theatre means to Oldham,” she told attendees.